-- 8 items your insurance binder may include
+- 8 items included in most insurance binders

-- What happens after an insurance binder expires?
+- What happens when an insurance binder expires

 What does an insurance binder include?

-Your insurance binder includes all of the essential information about your insurance policy.
-You can expect to see a description of your policy as discussed with your insurance company.
-It may not include some specific policy wording that will be in your actual contract, but a summary of the key points.
-This is what's included in your insurance binder:
+An insurance binder includes all of the essential information about an insurance policy, like its coverage limits and deductible amounts.
+It may not include some specific wording that will be in your actual policy, but it will provide a summary of the key points.
+Here are eight items included in most insurance binders:

 The most important aspect of your insurance binder is that it outlines the terms of your insurance policy.
-This makes it so you have coverage while you wait for the official contract from your insurance company.
+This makes it clear to anyone who needs to know that you have coverage while you wait for the official contract from your insurance company.

-Your insurance binder should outline the coverage types and limits that you and your insurer agree upon.
-That way, if something happens before your official contract arrives and you need to submit a claim, your insurance binder has the specifics of your contract.
+Two other components your insurance binder should outline are the coverage types and limits that you and your insurer agreed upon.
+Thanks to this, if something happens before your actual policy arrives and you think you might need to submit a claim, you can refer to your binder for the specifics of your contract.

 6. Changes or additions

-Changes or additions, also known as an insurance endorsement or rider, may also be mentioned.
-Whether you're purchasing auto or homeowners insurance, it's important that your coverage limits are clearly defined in your insurance binder.
+Changes or additions, also known as insurance endorsements or riders, may also be mentioned in your insurance binder.
+Whether you're purchasing auto or homeowners insurance, it's important that both are clearly defined in your insurance binder.

 7. Date of coverage